Watchmaker Glossary

 Assortment

-Set of parts that make up the escapement (escapement wheel, lever, plate) and which transform the rotary movement of the gear train into the to-and-fro movement of the balance wheel or pendulum.
+Set of parts that make up the escapement (escape wheel, lever, plate) and which transform the rotary movement of the gear train into the back and forth of the balance or pendulum.

 Astrolabe

-In antiquity, the most important instrument for astronomy, navigation and time measurement; he measured the height of the stars.
+In ancient times, the most important instrument for astronomy, navigation and time measurement; he measured the height of the stars.

 automaton

-Animated character or miscellaneous object, such as a windmill or seesaw.
+Animated character or various object, for example a windmill or a seesaw.

 Watch whose spring is wound by the movement of the wearer.
 Many devices have been made since the end of the 18th century.
-Nevertheless it is the so-called "rotor" device, which since the 1940s has become widespread in wristwatches.
-The origin of this system can be found in a document from the French Academy of Sciences, dated December 23, 1778, which describes a part deposited by the Liège watchmaker Hubert Sarton.
-It is currently the oldest descriptive text of an automatic system listed.
+However, it is the so-called "rotor" device, which has become widespread in wristwatches since the 1940s.
+The origin of this system can be found in a document from the French Academy of Sciences, dated December 23, 1778, which describes a piece deposited by the Liège watchmaker Hubert Sarton.
+It is currently the oldest documented descriptive text of an automatic system.

 Axis

 Term synonymous with tree.
-Watchmakers are used to saying, for example, pendulum axis.
+Watchmakers usually say, for example, balance axis.

-All axes are shafts, with the exception of the balance wheel, which is called an axis.
+All the axes are shafts, with the exception of that of the balance wheel which is called an axis.

 B